srackham/rimu-kt/README.md

         ./gradlew test

 ## Implementation
 The largely one-to-one correspondence between the canonical [TypeScript code](https://github.com/srackham/rimu) and the Kotlin code eased porting and debugging.
 This will also make it easier to cross-port new features and bug-fixes.

-TypeScript-style namespaces are implemented with Kotlin objects.

-Both the Kotlin and JavaScript implementations share the same JSON driven test suites comprising over 250 compatibility checks.
+Both the Kotlin and JavaScript implementations share the same JSON driven test suites comprising over 300 compatibility checks.